visual and performing arts courses

 we emphasize personal instruction

-Our peforming arts courses will be offered in our
+Our performing arts courses will be offered in our

 which features a Marley dance floor.